 Our Main Event is an annual festival that includes a variety of feature films, shorts, and documentaries.
 Festival programs include discussions with visiting filmmakers and academics, as well as a short film competition for emerging filmmakers.

-Our 2019 festival will begin on March 23 with a celebratory gala and will conclude on March 27 with a closing night party.
-From the 24th through the 27th, a roster of notable films of Jewish interest will be screened at Ciné to nourish our minds, along with our well known noshes to nourish the body.
+Our 2020 festival will open on March 21 at the Georgia Museum of Art with a celebratory Gala Dinner, followed by our Opening Night Film.The Festival will conclude on March 25 with our Closing Night Film, and screenings and awards presentation for our Short Film Competition.
+From the 22nd through the 24th, a roster of notable films of Jewish interest will be screened at Ciné to nourish our minds, along with our well known noshes to nourish the body.

 Year-Round Screenings & Special Events